 Clara Stegehuis searches for patterns in large networks

-Clara Stegehuis, Assistant Professor in the Mathematics of Operations Research group, is an expert in the areas of probability theory and stochastic networks.
+Clara Stegehuis, Professor in the Mathematics of Operations Research group, is an expert in the areas of probability theory and stochastic networks.
 ‘My main line of research is large networks, such as the internet, social media or the brain,’ she explains.
 ‘I investigate large networks using probability theory.
 This can help us determine, for example, how virus spreads across a network or - to give a more cheerful example - to study how and why memes spread across social networks.’

 Studying networks involves many mathematical questions, but it can also lead to many different applications, stresses Stegehuis.
 ‘Networks can be very big, but they are made of small connections – so called edges.
 To make it easy to imagine: on social media, these small connections are represented by friendships between individual users.
 We can search for patterns in these connections, and those patterns might reveal something meaningful about the network.
 They can help us reveal bots, fake users that might be set up to spread fake news, for instance.
 More frequent patterns can signify something strange is happening within the network.
 But then the question is: what do we consider normal and what is abnormal?
 That is a mathematical question and something that I look into.
 This can be applied also to neurological networks in our brain.
 We can use it to quantify what is normal and what could potentially be problematic.’